-Dr. Scharf is the co-chair of the Tourette Syndrome Association International Consortium for Genetics (TSAICG) Steering Committee and principal investigator of the TSAICG multi-center U01 grant from the NINDS.
-Dr. Scharf is also Director of the Partners Neurology Tic Disorders Clinic, which currently sees over 75 new cases a year and provides comprehensive clinical assessments and ongoing management of TS patients referred from local, regional, national, and international sources.
+Dr. Scharf is the co-chair of the Tourette Syndrome Association International Consortium for Genetics (TSAICG) Steering Committee, serves on the TSA Scientific Advisory Board, and is principal investigator of the TSAICG multi-center U01 grant from the NINDS.
+Dr. Scharf is also Co-Director of the Partners Neurology Tic Disorders Clinic, which currently sees over 75 new cases a year and provides comprehensive clinical assessments and ongoing management of TS patients referred from local, regional, national, and international sources.
 These patients also contribute to ongoing clinical and genetic research projects.

 Cornelia Illmann, Ph.D.

 Erica Greenberg, MD